What is Multicast Routing in networking?

 • Broadcast: Broadcast sends data packets to all the devices on a network, which can result in unnecessary traffic and network congestion.
 Multicast Routing provides a more efficient solution by transmitting data packets only to devices that need to receive them.

-See also What is DHCP Server in networking?
+See also What is BGP in networking?

 Understanding the difference between Unicast, Broadcast, and Multicast routing